sparks-baird/self-driving-lab-demo/README.md

 design algorithms locally using the higher-end RPi models such as 4B with 8 GB RAM.
 RPi is a standalone computer, whereas Arduino is a microcontroller.

-Additionally, due to the chip shortage, the current setup (2022-07-02) is designed for RPi Zero 2 W (EDIT: 2022-08-12, unfortunately also suffering from the chip shortage, see https://github.com/sparks-baird/self-driving-lab-demo/issues/8), but can be adapted to other models.
+Additionally, due to the chip shortage, the current setup (2022-08-16) is designed for RPi Pico W (see https://github.com/sparks-baird/self-driving-lab-demo/issues/8), but can be adapted to other models.

 ## ToDo: